 1971 Asian Champion Club Tournament

-They defeated Taj Club 3-2 in the preliminary round thanks to a Ghanim Abdul Hamid goal in the first minute of the game and two goals from Shaker Ismail (34 and 64 minutes respectively) to qualify for Group B, where they were drawn with Maccabi Tel-Aviv of Israel, Bangkok Bank F.C. of Thailand and F.C.
-Punjab Police of India.
+They immediately showed that they meant business in Bangkok by defeating the defending Asian champions, Taj Tehran of Iran, 3-2 in the preliminary round thanks to a Ghanim Abdul Hamid goal in the first minute of the game and two goals from Shaker Ismail (34 and 64 minutes respectively).
+This enabled them to have an easier draw for the group stage, where they would face Bangkok Bank F.C. of Thailand and F.C.
+Punjab Police of India in Group B.

 1997-98 Asian Cup Winners' Cup